Web Interface

 The fields in the various input menu categories have a Help Help icon icon beside them.
 To know the details regarding a field, you can click on the Help icon of the respective field.

-Site / Tx icon Site / Transmitter
+Site / Tx icon Site / Tx

 The Site/Tx settings will be of greater importance as your network grows and you need to perform analysis such as the best server analysis.